 Each experience connects our students to the world beyond our classroom walls and links directly to a course of study at their grade level.
 Some examples of Challenge Week destinations for the Middle School are:

-Challenge Week is one of the most important platforms in which the Learner Profile of the MYP Programme is developed through experience.
-Becoming risk-takers, inquirers, communicators and open-minded, caring citizens are concrete outcomes that support our International Baccalaureate Programme.
+Challenge Week is one of the most important platforms in which the Learner Profile of the MYP Program is developed through experience.
+Becoming risk-takers, inquirers, communicators and open-minded, caring citizens are concrete outcomes that support our International Baccalaureate Program.